onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 Chef Standards and Capabilities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-ONAP will support configuration of xNFs via Chef subject to the requirements and guidelines defined in this section.
+ONAP will support configuration of VNFs or PNFs via Chef subject to the requirements and guidelines defined in this section.

 The Chef configuration management mechanism follows a client-server model.
-It requires the presence of a Chef-Client on the xNF that will be directly managed by a Chef Server.
-The Chef-client will register with the appropriate Chef Server and are managed via 'cookbooks' and configuration attributes loaded on the Chef Server which contain all necessary information to execute the appropriate actions on the xNF via the Chef-client.
+It requires the presence of a Chef-Client on the VNF or PNF that will be directly managed by a Chef Server.
+The Chef-client will register with the appropriate Chef Server and are managed via 'cookbooks' and configuration attributes loaded on the Chef Server which contain all necessary information to execute the appropriate actions on the VNF or PNF via the Chef-client.

-ONAP will utilize the open source Chef Server, invoke the documented Chef REST APIs to manage the xNF and requires the use of open source Chef-Client and Push Jobs Client on the xNF (https://downloads.chef.io/).
+ONAP will utilize the open source Chef Server, invoke the documented Chef REST APIs to manage the VNF or PNF and requires the use of open source Chef-Client and Push Jobs Client on the VNF or PNF (https://downloads.chef.io/).

-xNF Configuration via Chef Requirements
+VNF or PNF Configuration via Chef Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Chef Client Requirements